adeenal/cs152project/index.md

 ## Introduction
 Writers have their unique prose, musicians have their unique vibe, and no differently, artists have their own unique style that are recognisable in their works throughout their lives.
 With the development of generative adversarial networks, we can utilise neural networks to imitate any particular style of a specific artist.

 With this project, we wish to be able to replicate the style of Monet given any image.
 People have well-studied the typical image-to-image translation problem, where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
 However, for many tasks, paired training data will not be available.
-In this project, for example, we are given monet's paintings as our training data set, while paired training data are unavailable.
+In this project, for example, we are given Monet's paintings as our training data set, while paired training data are unavailable.
 Thus, we wish to achieve our goal through a recently developed architecture named Cycle-Consistent Adversarial Networks (CycleGANs), which is developed on the base of traditional GANs and aimed at solving unpaired image to image translation problem.

 ## Project Goals

 1. Explore methods for cleaning the training and test data sets
-2. Learn and understand generative adversarial networks (GANs) and Cycle-Consistent Adversarial Networks (CycleGANs).
+2. Learn and understand generative adversarial networks (GANs) and Cycle-Consistent Adversarial Networks (CycleGANs)
 3. Train a neural network that is able to transfer any image to Monet style
-4. Try to improve the performance of the neural network
+4. Improve the performance of the neural network

 ## Literature Review
 [Generative Adversarial Networks](https://arxiv.org/pdf/1406.2661.pdf) proposes a new framework for estimating generative models via an adversarial process.
 The authors introduce a generative and a discriminative model to capture the data distribution and estimate the probability that a sample came from the training data respectively.
 The framework introduced corresponds to a “minimax two-player game”.